mshashini11-hash/profile-professional/content/aboutme/index.md

 ---
+title: "About Me"
+type: aboutme
+intro: "If you are passionate about oil portrait paintings, scroll down to see my paintings.  "
 blocks:
   - description: |
       I was born and raised in Kandy, Sri Lanka, a city surrounded by lush hills and beautiful nature.
 Growing up in such an inspiring environment sparked my curiosity and creativity from an early age.
 I am proud to be the first in my family to attend university and earn a bachelor’s degree, making me a first-generation student.
 I completed my Bachelor’s with Honors in Mathematics at the University of Peradeniya with Academic Excellency award.
 Currently, I am pursuing my Ph.D. in Mathematics at Michigan State University.